 Under Approaches B and C – what we might broadly call “sustainability approaches” – investors also normally encourage companies to reduce other forms of pollution, optimize use of natural resources, including food and water, actively disclose their carbon and environmental footprints, and so forth.
 In fact, one could argue that Approaches B and C are both insufficient without such additional measures that together constitute a more holistic sustainable investing paradigm.

 At Pax World, we have long embraced this more holistic sustainability paradigm for all of our Funds, and we have historically taken a partial avoidance/best-of-class approach (Approach C) for most of our Funds.
-We also offer one Fund – The Pax World Global Environmental Markets Fund (PWGRNX) – that currently does not invest in fossil fuel companies (Approach B).
+We also offer two Funds – the Pax World Global Environmental Markets Fund (PGRNX) and the Pax World Growth Fund (PXWGX) – that currently do not invest in fossil fuel companies (Approach B).

 Why have we taken this hybrid approach to investing in energy companies and divesting from fossil fuels?